 All teams are encouraged to bring paper or digital documentation describing their preparation efforts.
-The documentation should be no more than 5 pages (A4 size) and contains a briefing description of the development of their robots and photos.
+The documentation should be no more than 5 pages (A4 size) and contains a briefing description of the development of real/virtual robots, 3D virtual environment, and photos.
 The documentation must be presented during the interview, and may be called upon to help establish the authenticity of a teams' performance.
 Team should also complete the Dance Technical Robot Information Sheet before the interview.
 See Interview Score Sheet for more details.